- Portals

 "Personality rights" also prevent the preservation of historical events.
 By today's standards, most photographs ever taken in public violated someone's personality rights, but it never mattered.

 Obviously, you can't leverage "personality rights" against your superiors.
 The state will still happily surveil you through their CCTV cameras and record all your calls without your consent.
+The state wants surveillance to be outgoing only.

-"Personality rights" protect bad actors
+"Personality rights" protect bad actors.

 So-called "personality rights" prevent bad actors from being held to account.